robin-hartmann/BunkerDefense/README.md

 #### The pointer on the left controller doesn't work / is stuck to the ground

 Restarting the game should fix this.
-Next time, make sue the controllers are turned on before starting the game.
+Next time, make sure the controllers are turned on before starting the game.

 #### The VR headset doesn't show the game, even though the game window is open and running on the monitor